01 — What It Is

 "The question isn't whether to share your data.
 It's whether the insight you get back is worth the exposure."

-Privacy assessment is not about reading an entire terms of service document.
-It is about asking a small set of targeted questions that reveal the design philosophy of the app in minutes.
-Most fintech apps will answer these questions clearly in their help center, privacy policy summary, or onboarding flow — if they have nothing to hide.
+Choosing the best AI personal finance app is not about reading an entire terms of service document.
+It is about asking five targeted questions that reveal the design philosophy of the app in minutes.
+Most apps will answer them clearly in their help center, privacy policy summary, or onboarding flow — if they have nothing to hide.
+The same questions also separate a genuine AI app from a repackaged spreadsheet; if you want a side-by-side of the old guard, see our take on why Mint and YNAB tracking apps fall short.

 Where is data stored?
 On-device processing is the gold standard for privacy-preserving AI.
 If behavioral analysis happens on your phone and only aggregated signals leave the device, breach risk and re-identification risk are both radically reduced.
 Cloud storage is not automatically a red flag — but it is a meaningful factor in your risk assessment.
 Ask explicitly: is my transaction data stored on their servers, and for how long?